Does a food’s color affect what we think of its flavor? Find out (and trick your friends in the process) in this TOP SECRET experiment.

 Today, YOU are the scientist!
 Your research question: Does a food’s color affect what we think of its flavor?
 You’ll answer this question by having unsuspecting “subjects” (your friends and family) taste two samples of juice—one plain and one dyed with food coloring, which doesn’t have any flavor.
 Will they realize that both juices are the same?
 Or will the color make them think that they’re drinking something else?

 Figure out how many subjects you will have for your experiment.
-You can tell them that you’re looking for their input on some samples of juice.
-Make sure you don’t tell them anything else about the experiment at this point!
+You can tell them that you’re looking for their input on some samples of juice—but do not tell them anything else at this point!
 You don’t want to sway their opinions.

-Set up your experiment on a table or counter.
-Create a spot for each of your subjects with 1 glass of sample A, 1 glass of sample B, 1 piece of scrap paper, and 1 pen or pencil.
+Prepare a station for each taster with 1 glass of sample “A,” 1 glass of sample “B,” 1 piece of paper, and 1 pencil.

-Give your subject(s) 2–3 minutes to do their tasting and thinking.
-Once all your subjects have finished, ask them to tell you what they thought of each sample’s flavor.
-Have subjects vote for which juice they preferred, A or B, by a show of hands.
+Observe your results: Give subjects 2 to 3 minutes to taste and record their thoughts.
+Once subjects have finished ask them to share what they thought of each sample’s flavor.
+Ask subjects to vote for which sample they preferred, “A” or “B,” by a show of hands.

 Want to do some more research around color and flavor?
 Try serving vanilla pudding alongside vanilla pudding that you dyed brown (use gel food coloring here)—do your subjects think the brown pudding is chocolate-flavored?
 Or try dying lemon-lime soda with orange food coloring—do your subjects think it’s orange soda?
 What other foods can you think of to try this with?